Huzaifa881456677/RemoveBG/README.md

 - **Touch Optimized** - Full touch gesture support for mobile devices
 - **Progress Tracking** - Visual feedback during image processing
 - **Modern UI** - Glassmorphism effects, smooth animations, and gradient accents
+- **Web Worker Offloading** - Heavy background removal is performed in a Web Worker for smooth UI and better performance.
+If the worker is unsupported or fails, the app automatically falls back to single-threaded (main thread) processing for maximum compatibility.

 ## 🚀 Technologies Used